GorujoCY/FMSADP/README.md

 - [ ] release online version
 - [ ] complete readme
 - [ ] Templates for issues either on the phone end or program end
+- [ ] Add Brave and Firefox to Obtainium configuration
 ### More readme stuff coming soon